daikon-games/polyglot/README.md

 Alternatively you can install polyglot from the [Game Maker Marketplace](https://marketplace.yoyogames.com/assets/10472/polyglot).

 If your game will use a locale named `en` (used for English language by default) then absolutely no configuration is required!
-If not, you will just need to drop an instance of `obj_polyglot` into a room in your game somewhere and change the variable `defaultLocale` to one that you plan to use.
+If not, you will just need to call `set_locale(locale)` in your project's initialization code.

 You will need to create `.json` files in a directory called `i18n` in your game's "Included Files" directory.
 Each `.json` file will contain all of the strings for a given locale.